To compete with the black market, legal cannabis needs more affordable prices, and that requires low-cost cannabis production.

 HEXO (TSX:HEXO,NYSE:HEXO), one of Canada’s lowest-cost producers, recently announced that its efficient cultivation operations, reduced packaging and low-cost energy sources are expected to allow it to offer more affordable cannabis products that can compete with lower cost black market products without sacrificing quality.
 “This is high-quality cannabis flower, it has more THC than what’s available on the black market,” said HEXO founder and CEO Sebastien St. Louis.
 This low-cost product is a critical part of the company’s strategy to secure at least a 20 percent market share.

 Canada’s legal cannabis market is still grappling with the challenges of directly competing with the black market.
-Cannabis companies that adopt low-cost production strategies are positioning themselves to offer consumers high quality cannabis at affordable prices that have the potential to beat the black market.
+Cannabis companies that adopt low-cost production strategies are positioning themselves to offer consumers high-quality cannabis at affordable prices that have the potential to beat the black market.

 This INNSpired article is sponsored by CannabCo Pharmaceutical.
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by CannabCo Pharmaceutical in order to help investors learn more about the company.
+This INNSpired article provides information that was sourced by the Investing News Network (INN) and approved by CannabCo Pharmaceutical in order to help investors learn more about the company.
 CannabCo Pharmaceutical is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 This INNSpired article was written according to INN editorial standards to educate investors.